jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 `[ Deprecated documentation ]`

-*Previous attempt at making an Circular Language Spec from 2004.*
+*Previous attempt at making a Circular Language Spec from 2004.*

 Contents
 ========